grandecola/bigqueue/README.md

 Bigqueue allows to set periodic flush based on either elapsed time or number of mutate (enqueue/dequeue) operations.
 Flush syncs the in memory changes of all memory mapped files with disk. *This is a best effort flush*.
-Elapsed time and number of mutate operations are only checked upon an enqueue/dequeue.

 This is how you can set these options -
 ```go